buildo/formo/website/docs/subform.md

 title: Subform
 ---

-import CodeBlock from "@theme/CodeBlock";

 `formo` provides a simple way to create subforms.
-A `subForm` is a nested form which requires different validations with respect to the container form.
+A `subForm` is a nested form which requires its own validations.
-The typical use case is when you have a field of a complex objects array.
+The typical use case is when you have a field which is a variable list of complex elements.

 For example, let's say you have a form asking the user their `name`, `surname` and `familyMembers`.
 The `familyMembers`, in turn, have their own fields (`name` and `surname`) that need to be validated _before_ being added to the user's field array.